 Note:

-* - The range of values are for the 2 ft and 4 ft excavation options in the Selected Area, respectively.
+* - The range of values are for the 2 ft and 4 ft excavation options in the Selected Area and GSNWR Wilderness Area, respectively.

 6.4.1 Overall Protection of Human Health and the Environment

-Human Health Protection: This alternative employs removal of contaminated soil in the Selected Area and remediation (i.e., capping in place or excavation and off-Site disposal of contaminated soil) of the APCs along with Site controls (i.e., fence, signage, and institutional controls) that will reduce the potential for physical contact with contaminated soil.
+Human Health Protection: This alternative employs removal of waste and contaminated soil in the Selected Area and the GSNWR Wilderness Area and remediation (i.e., capping in place or excavation and off-Site disposal of contaminated soil) of the APCs and Surface Debris Area along with Site controls (i.e., fence, signage, and institutional controls) that will reduce the potential for physical contact with contaminated soil.
 Remediation technologies in this alternative reduce human exposure by either creating a physical barrier from, or excavating and disposing off-Site, the contaminated soil and by restricting access and future use.
 This alternative also employs vegetative cover that will be used for the mostly non-vegetated areas shown on Figure 6-2 to reduce direct exposure to soil at the Site.
 Therefore, it is anticipated that this alternative will significantly reduce the human health risk by reducing the potential for the direct exposure of human receptors using soil removal (and possibly capping, if Alternative 4a is selected) and Site controls.
+This alternative will allow a significant area of the landfill to remain with no final impermeable cover to restrict the flow of water into and through the waste material allowing for the continued migration of contaminants into the shallow groundwater, surface water, soil and sediment.
+The levels of contaminants are expected to remain below levels that will result in unacceptable human health risk.
+A long-term monitoring program will be implemented to ensure human health risks remain at acceptable levels.
 Overall, this alternative meets the NCP criterion for human health protection.